Build a Stacks app with Remix

 Now that we have all our server side helpers created, we need to create two API routes that our application can use to safely interact with setting or deleting the server side session.
 The two files we will create are:

-• /app/routes/session/save.ts - this route will handle saving our session
+- this route will handle saving our session/app/routes/session/destroy.ts

 Saving the session